 Current Research Projects

 I am regularly interested in taking on graduate students.
-I currently have a research assistantship available to examine factors affecting smallmouth bass distribution and abundance.
+I currently have three PhD research assistantships available (https://wfscjobs.tamu.edu/jobs/ph-d-research-assistantships-stream-ecology-university-of-arkansas/).
 Contact me using the link above or at email@example.com.

 Adrienne Ingram gave a poster and Dan gave a talk at the American Fisheries Society/Wildlife Society joint conference in Reno, NV.